kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

-#Thertmostat...expanded for Arduinos with more flash available
+# Thermostat...expanded for Arduinos with more flash available
 This adds features that the first thermostat sketch could not fit into a number of 32K flash Arduinos that did not make their full flash capacity available for sketches.
 So don't expect it to fit in Leonardo.